Friday, November 1, 2024

 They also noticed the amount of daylight increased with each day.

-then the sun's path moves lower and lower across the sky with
+northward; then the sun's path moves lower and lower across

 The two days when the sun's path stops moving are called